 Fig. 1.
 Flow diagram of the lobar segmentation process.

-Method

 Lung segmentation

-A good lung segmentation is a prerequisite for the next steps in this study, since all the other segmentations need perform inside the two lung regions.
-In this paper, we used a common thresholding method to segment lungs, the procedure is consist of the following steps: The method firstly uses a thresholding operation (-775 Hounsfield Units) and connected component identification to find the initial lung regions and trachea location.
-Use the highest point of trachea as a start point, a region growing technique is applied to detect the airway trees.
+Here we use commonly used thresholding method to segment lungs [ref].
+The method uses a thresholding operation (-775 Hounsfield Units) and connected component identification to find an initial approximation to the lung regions and trachea location.
+Using the most apical point of trachea as a start point, a region growing technique is applied to detect the airway trees.
 Then, left and right lungs are separated as the two largest connected components remaining after removing the trachea and main left and right bronchi.
-Fig 2 shows the lung segmentation result.